-The primary was fed by a signal of constant amplitude over the frequency range 250 kHz to 30 MHz using a signal generator and a power amplifier as shown in Fig. 10, and a list of the equipment is given in Table II.
-The primary of the CT consists of a custom designed coaxial construction that provides a constant resistance of 50 Ω up to 30 MHz.
-It allows better stability over this frequency range and also matches the output impedance of the power amplifier.
-At each frequency, the primary (input) current amplitude I_1 and the secondary (output) voltage amplitude U_L across the load resistor R_L are measured, along with the time
+The primary was fed by a signal of constant amplitude over the frequency range 250 kHz to 30 MHz using a signal generator and a power amplifier as shown in Fig. 9, and a list of the equipment is given in Table II.
+The primary of the CT consists of a custom designed coaxial construction that provides a constant resistance of $50\Omega$ up to 30 MHz.
+It provides better stability over this frequency range and also matches the output impedance of the power amplifier.
+At each frequency, the primary (input) current amplitude $I_1$ and the

-Fig. 9.
+Fig. 8.
 Equivalent circuit with core permeances model and extracted winding impedances for simulating the output impedance measurement.